Gizra/Gizra-Way-Book/approach_data_structure_task.md

 We need to know, of course, when the membership began, so we can calculate when 9 months have passed to send the first reminder email.
 Luckily we have the `created` property holding the timestamp.

-But this information is not enough.
-Think about a situation where the user decides not to renew the registration.
-What happened to the membership?
-Does it go away, get deleted from the system?
-Well, usually we don’t delete content from the system, but we can mark it as inactive.

-So in order to send the user a reminder, we need to know two things:  the membership created date (`timestamp`) and if it is active or not (`status`).
+Next, the requiremenets have implied another property we mentioned - the membership `state`.
+If a user will not renew their membership we will not delete it, but rather set it to be `Pending`.

-Now we have all the information we need for sending the first reminder email (the one that comes after 9 month.
-To know which users to send an email to, we need to retrieve the right information from the database.
-Let’s describe in words the query for getting the right information from database:
+Now where we have the membership and its properties in place, we can think about how to retrieve the memberships that need notification from the database.
+Let’s describe in semi-technical words the query:

-Give me all `membership` that their `status` is **active** and their `timestamp` is **today's date minus 9 month**.
+Give me all `membership` that their `state` is `active` and their `created` is `today's date minus 9 month`.

 Almost there.
 There is still one more thing to consider - we need to check that we don't send the email more then one time to the same user.
 Assuming that we have a lots of `membership` in our database, we will need to limit the number of `membership` we get every time we run the query (if the system will bring us all the fit `membership` at once, it can run out of memory).
 So, for example, we will tell the system to brings us only 100 `membership` at a time, and we will run the query every 5 min.